 New applications cause large connection, network, and CPU loads even with minimal actual data usage.

 To avoid the overhead of having all applications receiving all data, the next approach would be to have an intermediary application read all data and re-publish the data needed by the downstream applications onto separate topics.
 This pattern is called data filtering and can be done with KSQL, for example.
-Here is a Confluent recipe on how to filter and republish.
+Here is a Confluent tutorial on how to filter and republish.
 This would allow existing applications to function as normal and allow new applications to be added with reduced traffic strain on the network and brokers (compared to all applications filtering) and prevents new applications from having to consume all data.
 But, this solution of republishing does have several issues:

 Solace topics are hierarchical descriptions of the event data being distributed.
 This lightweight nature allows for many types of events each with there own descriptive metadata to be represented with a unique topic.
 In the example above there could easily be 1013 topics.
 This design would be consistent with Solace topic best practices as it allows the most flexible use and re-use of the events

 This ability to add significant attributes into the topic allows: